wazuh/wazuh-documentation/source/installation-guide/index.rst

 How do I install Wazuh?
 ^^^^^^^^^^^^^^^^^^^^^^^

-Install Wazuh by following the installation methods listed below that best suits your needs.
-To learn more about each component and its capabilities, check the :ref:`Components <components>` section.
+Install Wazuh by following the installation methods listed below that best suit your needs.
+Check the :ref:`Components <components>` section to learn more about each component and its capabilities.

 **Installing Wazuh server**

 You can choose an installation method and start installing the Wazuh server:

-- :ref:`Unattended installation <wazuh_server_unattended>`: Install this component by using a script that automates the installation process.
+- :ref:`Unattended installation <wazuh_server_unattended>`: Install this component using a script that automates the installation process.
 - :ref:`Step-by-step installation <wazuh_server_step_by_step>`: Install this component manually following detailed step-by-step instructions.